-When building the ‘Business of You’, being different is everything.
+When building ‘The Business of You’, being different is everything.

-Unfortunately, the entry barrier to calling yourself an entrepreneur and an original is at an all-time low.
-You can pretty much say anything you want online about yourself or your business, and for the most part, people will believe it.
+Unfortunately, the entry barrier to calling yourself an entrepreneur and an original, is at an all-time low.
+You can pretty much say anything you want online about yourself, or your business, and for the most part, people will believe it.

 You can get inspiration from other people’s work.
 You can watch what your competitors are doing.
-But ultimately success will come down to you and how you want to be talked about when you’re not around.
+But ultimately, success will come down to you and how you want to be talked about when you’re not around.

 I call people out publicly.
 It’s not just because I’ve been a victim of copyright infringement; it is simply a sloppy way to build your business.

-When you build The Business of You, it is 100 percent original because there is only one of you in existence.
+When you build ‘The Business of You’, it is 100% original because there is only one of you in existence.
 The persona of your business can’t be copied because it’s all about:

-The things you know…
+The stories you tell…